By Michael Weinstock

 Faculty Peer Reviewed

 Post-summer is here.
 Despite the heat and what feels like 100% humidity, the East River Path is packed with runners.
-No amount of car fumes pouring onto the path could stop those in …
+No amount of car fumes pouring onto the path could stop those …

 By Austin Peters, MD